-33. What grounds are needed in order to dismiss a client from our program?
+32. What are the grounds to dismiss a client from our program?

-There are four types of discharge.
-Successful completion of program means that the client has met the goals of their recovery plan.
-View More
+Generally, there are four types of discharge.
+First, successful completion of the program means that the client has met the goals of their recovery plan.
+Read More

-34. If a facility discharges a client who has relapsed, and that client proceeds to overdose in the following days, is the facility at risk and if so, how can it protect itself?
+33. If a facility discharges a client who has relapsed and that client proceeds to overdose in the following days, is the facility at risk and, if so, how can it protect itself?

 The discharge of a client must be handled carefully given the risks if a client suffers negative health consequences in the aftermath of discharge.
-View More
+Read More

-Any facility that submits billing electronically (whether directly or through an outside biller) is a covered entity within the meaning of the federal Health Insurance Portability and Accountability Act (HIPAA), which imposes specific health data privacy and security compliance requirements.
-View More
+Any facility that submits billing electronically (whether directly or through an outside biller) is a covered entity within the meaning...
+Read More

 Governance and Staffing

-It is permissible for a center to employ or contract a medical or clinical director who exercises non-clinical “directorship” services, such as program development, policies and procedures, and personnel oversight.
-View More
+It is permissible for a center to employ or contract a medical or clinical director who exercises non-clinical directorship services, such as program development, policies and procedures, and personnel oversight.
+Read More

-In general, clients are required to seek medical services that they need independently of the licensed facility.
-View More
+In general, clients are required to seek medical services that they need independent of the licensed facility.
+Read More

-For a residential facility to be licensed and/or certified by the Department of Health Care Services, at least 30% of all staff providing counseling services need to be licensed or certified.
-View More
+For a licensed facility, at least 30% of all staff providing counseling services need to be licensed or certified.
+Read More

-39. How should facilities respond to clients in need of treatment who are unable to pay the required deductibles and coinsurance?
+38. How should facilities respond to clients in need of treatment who are unable to pay the required deductibles and co insurance?

 Insurers may demand recoupment of fees based on any defect in the billing claim or supporting documentation and/or based on any noncompliance with federal or state laws.
-View More
+Read More

 The most widespread prohibited marketing practices in addiction treatment appear to revolve around inappropriate inducements and inaccurate marketing claims.
-View More
+Read More

-State and federal regulators prohibit the exchange of items of value to induce referrals so the exchange of any item of value, whether it is cash or in kind, must be carefully monitored.
-View More
+State and federal regulators prohibit the exchange of items of value to induce referrals so the exchange of any item of value,...
+Read More

 44. Does a sober living home need a license?

-Shared or cooperative living arrangements which do not offer rehabilitative and recovery services, known as sober living, sober homes, transitional living, or extended care facilities, do not require a license from the Department of Health Care Services, because...View More
+Shared or cooperative living arrangements that do not offer rehabilitative and recovery services do not require a license from DHCS.
+Read More

 The absence of a license means that addiction recovery treatment services may not be provided at a sober living facility.
-View More
+Read More

 46. What kinds of services can be offered by a sober living home?

-A Sober Living home can elect to demonstrate voluntarily that it meets minimum quality standards.
-Several states (including Florida and Massachusetts) have formally adopted an optional certification process for sober living residences.
-View More
+A sober living home can elect to demonstrate voluntarily that it meets minimum quality standards.
+Read More

-48. Does a home have to obtain certification in order to operate?
+48. Does a sober living home have to obtain accreditation in order to operate?

-49. How does a home apply for certification/what information should be included?
+49. How does a sober living home apply for accreditation or registration?

-50. What should a sober home do in preparation for the on-site compliance review?
+50. What should a sober living home do in preparation for an on-site accreditation or registration review?

 Zoning and Land Use

-A facility with six or fewer people is exempt from zoning and land use regulations based on federal and state law, and need not seek municipal approval to operate.
-View More
+A sober living home with six or fewer people is generally exempt from zoning and land use regulations based on federal and state law, and need not seek municipal approval to operate.
+Read More

-53. Can local governments put special restrictions on sober living residences?
+53. Can local governments put special restrictions on sober living homes?

-54. What other aspects should be considered before choosing a location for a sober living environment?
+54. What other aspects should be considered before choosing a location for a sober living home?

-In siting a sober living, attention should be paid to potential hostility from neighbors.
-View More
+In siting a sober living home, attention should be paid to potential hostility from neighbors.
+Read More